DusanJovic-NOAA/NEMS_svn/doc/NEWTEST.md

 At that point, you can run rtreport to get a report of the tests.
 Actually, you can run rtreport at any time.
 If the tests are not yet complete, it will tell you which ones are complete.
 It will report all it knows about failed tests too.
+There are two output formats:

+To run:

-    /path/to/USERNAME/rtgen.23768/rtreport
+    /path/to/USERNAME/rtgen.23768/rtreport [mode]

+Where the optional `mode` is one of:

+  * `status` - short output that only lists failed tests and counts the number of failed, complete, and unfinished tests.

+  * `txt` - full text output of all information (the default).

-The output looks something like this
+The output of `txt` mode (the default) looks something like this

     BUILD nmm.x: SUCCEEDED
     BUILD nmm.debug.x: SUCCEEDED